tommai78101/Multiplier/README.md

 Unity Web Player does not support high DPI displays or dual monitors setup.
 But this may change for Unity 5.3 and up, now that it has support for dual monitors.
 At the moment, it is currently not supported.

 **As of March 6, 2016, Multiplier is now the official game title**, because I'm not talented in coming up with creative names.
 If you happen to know what name to give, please contact me at any time.

+**As of April 29, 2016, development has 99% ceased to be.** The thesis paper has been turned in, research has now concluded.
+And I'm moving on.
+BUT, if you still see any bugs that I may have missed, please file an issues report.
+That 1% development will solely be devoted to fixing said issues.

 ## Introduction: